Mango and Squid Buddha Bowl – PBS Remake (video)

 • Finely slice the shallot and set aside.

-• On a griddle, brush a little olive oil on the heated griddle and quick sear the squid until cooked, but still tender.
+• On a griddle, brush a little olive oil on the heated griddle and quick sear the squid until cooked, but still tender, about 5-minutes.

 • In a small frying pan on medium high, drizzle 1 tablespoon of olive oil and quickly fry the shallot slivers.
 Set aside.